Hyomoto/LDtk-GM/README.md

 ## Reloading Rooms
 Reloading rooms is a developer-oriented feature that allows changes in the LDtkLevel to be represented in the LDtkRoom.
 From a technical perspective, all tilemaps will be rebuilt, and any instances that are *new* will be created.
 This can be useful but it is important to understand this could cause problems.
 While LDtkLoader tries to recover from errors, it offers no protection for your *game*.
 Thus, a reload might cause errors or a crash you wouldn't normally experience.
 In these cases you might opt to restart an LDtkRoom instead, which will clean up everything and rebuild it from scratch, much like `room_restart()`.

+## Limitations
+LDtk-GM supports most of LDtk's native features.
+Notable exceptions are below:
+* Tile-stacking - Safe to use, however only the *top* tile will end up being rendered.
+This is because GM tilemaps do not support tile stacking, and thus the last tile written will be the tile that is displayed.
+* Multi-world - Currently this feature is not supported and enabling it will cause issues.
+In the future support will be added.